khoaguin/HESplitNet/README.md

 ├── conf
 │   ├── config.yaml  # hold the configurations (dataset to use, hyperparameters)
 ├── data
-│   ├── ptbxl_data_processing.ipynb  # code to process the PTB-XL dataset
+│   ├── ptbxl_processing.ipynb  # code to process the PTB-XL dataset
 ├── images
 ├── notebooks
 ├── outputs